24 Sep 2022: Lin4Neuro based on Ubuntu 22.04 is released (for Virtual machine images only).

 I am grateful to Dr. Masato Fukuda and Dr. Ippeita Dan for their understandings and encouragement for this project.

-- Chris Rorden kindly provided sample dataset and excellent tutorials.
+- Professor Chris Rorden kindly provided sample dataset and excellent tutorials.
 He also gave me many useful suggestions.
 I am so grateful for his help.

 - I also would like to express my gratitude to Mr. Daisuke Tsuzuki and Mr. Masato Kobayashi for their help.